dqsully/atom-shell-commands/README.md

 | dqs-shell-commands-config:error-next | go to the next error |
 | dqs-shell-commands-config:error-prev | go to the previous error |

-To avoid hotkey conflict to other packages, dqs-shell-commands has none predefined keymap, just leave the it to user.
-You can trigger them from `Atom Shell Commands` menu under `Packages`, or from command palette directly.
+To avoid hotkey conflict to other packages, dqs-shell-commands has no predefined keymaps, but you can define your own in `File->Keymap...`.
+You can also trigger these actions from `Atom Shell Commands` menu under `Packages`, or from command palette directly.

-The most efficient way is binding to your keymap config by simply adding few lines in ~/.atom/keymap.cson （or open it in the `File` menu):
+An example user keymap file:
 ```cson
 'atom-workspace':
     'F9' : 'dqs-shell-commands-config:error-next'